paliFrotan/lm-lab-async-await-javascript/docs/exercise001.md

 👉 If the promise is successful, write `Yay!
 Promise resolved with response: ` to the console.
 Use string interpolation to add the actual response at the end.

-👉 If the promise fails, write `Boo.
-Promise rejected with response: ` to the console.
+👉 If the promise fails, write to the console.
 Use string interpolation to add the actual response at the end.

 👉 If your code works you should get console messages that say `Yay!
 Promise resolved with response: done` when the promise is successful and `Boo.
 Promise rejected with response: error` when the promise fails.
 Since the Promise is random you'll have to run it a few times to check you get both responses.